Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization

 After performing sampling constraints, the implicit rhythm synchronization can be trained in a self-supervised manner.
-To perform coherent optimization, we leverage the pyramid encoder of the PWC-Net as the visual encoder, and the last feature map of the pyramid output is kept as the visual feature.
+To perform coherent optimization, we leverage the outputs of the visual encoder in the explicit pathway as visual inputs.
 We also build a similar audio encoder including several 2D convolution layers.
 Then auditory and visual features are put into $K$ stacking transformer~\cite{vaswani2017attention} layers, respectively.
 We do not involve any modality interaction to make our framework generalizable for single-modality downstream tasks.
-Each transformer layer is constructed by the encoder part of the raw transformer architecture~\cite{vaswani2017attention}, including the multi-head self-attention, feed-forward layer, layer normalization~\cite{ba2016layer}, and residual connection~\cite{he2016deep}.
-In the self-attention block, features are temporally interacted to fully explore the long-range temporal correlation.
-Finally, triplet loss~\cite{schroff2015facenet} is used for the refined auditory and visual features, which enlarges the distance between visual features and negative auditory features, while reducing the gap between visual features and positive audio features.
+Each transformer layer is constructed by the encoder part of the raw transformer architecture~\cite{vaswani2017attention}, in which features temporally interact to fully explore the long-range temporal correlation.
+Finally, the triplet loss~\cite{schroff2015facenet} is used for the refined auditory and visual features, which enlarges the distance between visual features and negative auditory features, while reducing the gap between visual features and positive audio features.